sayem270/brs/DISCLAIMER.md

 - Legal counsel familiar with cybersecurity law
 - Your organization's compliance team
 - The system owners for explicit written permission
-- ООО "ИЗИПРОТЕК" via @easyprotechaifactory (for licensing questions only)
+- EasyProTech LLC via @easyprotechaifactory (for licensing questions only)

 ---